clipdealer/org.octris.core/doc/tpl.markdown

         </body>
     </html>

-~inc1.js~ and ~inc2.js~ from the second block will be treated as different include files than ~inc1.js~ and ~inc2.js~ from the first block even if they have same content -- just because it's a different URL.
+_inc1.js_ and _inc2.js_ from the second block will be treated as different include files than _inc1.js_ and _inc2.js_ from the first block even if they have same content -- just because it's a different URL.
 So the resulting snippet after optimizing is:

-..  source: html

     <!-- main.html -->
     <html>